Skip to main content

 Duration and Mode of Study

-The programme may be completed in two-year full-time or three-year part-time.
+The programme may be completed in two-year full-time.
 Classes of the programme will be scheduled between 8:30am and 9:20pm on Mondays to Saturdays with possible scheduling of combined classes for programmes / courses of different modes of study (including full-time and part-time).

 Medium of Instruction